-Best Western Omelet Quiche Recipe
+Easy Western Omelet Quiche Recipe

 - What's in a Western Omelet Quiche?
 Western omelets usually include diced ham, a variety of bell peppers and onion.
 This flavorful quiche variation is decadent just as a homemade quiche recipe should be.

 - Can I make this Western omelet quiche in advance?
 If you're pressed for time, this quiche can be prepared completely in advance, then gently reheated, one piece at a time.
-The creamy filling is luscious and could separate if you heat it too aggressively in the microwave so, heat single pieces in small increments at 50% power.
+The creamy filling is luscious and could separate if you heat it too aggressively in the microwave, so heat single pieces in small increments at 50% power.

 - Can I use less eggs for this Western quiche recipe?
 I test recipes before adding them to my website so you can be successful recreating them.
 I highly recommend using the amount of eggs called for in this Southern style Western Omelet Quiche recipe.